 The project aims to explore various dimensions of inequality by engaging with visual artists to reflect and illustrate different perceptions, representations, and visualizations of inequality in specific contexts.

-Through the Imaging Inequality project, we will engage five visual artists to produce visual material on inequality (photography, drawings, illustrations, etc.) as described in their submitted proposals.
-Upon the finalization of their work, GRIP will purchase rights to use this visual material for an amount of 250 EUR.
+Through the Imaging Inequality project, we will engage up to five visual artists to produce visual material on inequality (photography, drawings, illustrations, etc.) as described in their submitted proposals.
+Upon the finalization of their work, GRIP will purchase rights to use this visual material for an amount of 500 EUR.
 The produced visual material will be featured and published on GRIP webpage as illustrations for our articles, as well as exhibited at the University of Bergen at relevant events, be used in our annual reports, newsletters and social media, and some selected pieces may also be promoted in publications and journals that GRIP is cooperating with.
 When using the selected material, the visual artist will be credited.
 Those selected will also retain copyright over their own material and may re-use this in other contexts as they wish.

 Who can apply?